-Like admissions, the psychical appeal of your campus has a large influence on donations and fundraising efforts.
+Like admissions, the physical appeal of your campus has a large influence on donations and fundraising efforts.
 Alumni who remember their school fondly are more likely to give back in both fondness and hope that others have the same positive experience.
 For those that aren’t alum, donations are typically given to be reinvested into the good of the facility and the success of the students.
 Reinvesting donations into a well-designed and maintained landscape has been proven to have a positive effect on student success as well as admissions.
-Driving success and revenue through tuition already affects fundraising and donations by sparking interest and keeping attention.
+Driving success and revenue through tuition affects fundraising and donations by sparking interest and keeping attention.

 The benefits of landscape and greenery have been known by landscape designers for decades.
 As facilities begin to prioritize landscaping to benefit their business, private education facilities have become advocates of greenery at school.
 Acknowledging the link between success and landscape design is the first way to start reaping the benefits.
 The next is to contact certified landscaping maintenance professionals to inspect your property and make sure you’ve optimized your budget.

 Down To Earth has licensed and certified agronomists, arborists, irrigation technicians, and other talented landscape professionals ready to serve you and your school.
 Our team respects the importance of landscape in education and holds themselves to the highest green industry standards.
 Contact a Down To Earth Landscape & Irrigation professional today.